 Harassment, whether verbal, physical, or visual, that is based on any of these characteristics is a form of discrimination.
 This includes harassing conduct that impacts job benefits, or interferes unreasonably with an individual’s academic or work performance, or creates what a reasonable person would perceive to be an intimidating, hostile, or offensive environment.
-Prohibited sex discrimination includes sexual harassment and sexual violence (see Policy Against Sex Discrimination, including Sexual Harassment & Sexual Misconduct, and Other Interpersonal Misconduct).
+Prohibited sex discrimination includes sexual harassment and sexual violence (see Policy Against Sexual Misconduct and Title IX Sexual Harassment).

 Some examples of what may be considered discrimination or harassment, depending on the facts and circumstances, include the following:

 • Verbal behaviors: derogatory comments regarding a person’s race, color, gender, sexual orientation, religion, ancestry, ethnic heritage, mental or physical disability, age, appearance or other classification protected by law; threats of physical harm or distribution of written or graphic material having such effects.
 Derogatory gestures or the display of signs or pictures that may be offensive to others may also be examples of harassment.